leolion3/University_Stuff/README.md

 **The thesis can be found <a href="Publications/BA_B-More-Human_leonard_haddad_SoSe22.pdf">here</a>.**

+**Grade: 1.3** (for non-germans, its basically an A, just one step under a 1.0 which is the highest possible grade in Germany.)

-**\* The corrections and my grade can be provided upon request.
-Long live upon source and free access to information!**
+**\* The corrections can be provided upon request.
+Long live open source and free access to information!**

 <h4>
 	<a href="#top">Back to Top</a>